ansible/ansible/docs/docsite/rst/community/communication.rst

 The Bullhorn
 ============

-**The Bullhorn** is our newsletter for the Ansible developer community.
+**The Bullhorn** is our newsletter for the Ansible contributor community.
+Please `subscribe <https://eepurl.com/gZmiEP>`_ to receive it.

-If you have any questions or content you would like to share, please reach out to us at the-bullhorn@redhat.com, or directly `contribute/suggest content <https://github.com/ansible/community/issues/546>`_ for upcoming issues.
+If you have any content you would like to share, please `contribute/suggest it <https://github.com/ansible/community/wiki/News#the-bullhorn>`_ for upcoming releases.

-Read past issues `here <https://github.com/ansible/community/wiki/News>`_.
+If you have any questions, please reach out to us at ``the-bullhorn@redhat.com``.

-`Subscribe <https://eepurl.com/gZmiEP>`_ to receive it.
+Read past issues on the official Bullhorn's `wiki page <https://github.com/ansible/community/wiki/News#the-bullhorn>`_.